U.S. Agent: Civil War

-In the special one-shot Civil War: Choosing Sides, Tony Stark (at this point, the U.S. Secretary of Defense) orders U.S Agent north to Canada – vulnerable due to the death of Alpha Flight, in order to act as U.S. liaison to the newly formed Omega Flight team, with an objective to stop super-powered criminals attempting to flee America's Superhuman Registration Act.
+In the special one-shot Civil War: Choosing Sides, Tony Stark (at this point, the U.S. Secretary of Defense) orders U.S Agent north to Canada – vulnerable due to the death of most of Alpha Flight's members.
+He will act as a liaison to the newly formed Omega Flight team, with an objective to stop criminals who are dodging the Superhuman Registration Act.
+U.S. Agent initially refuses this offer.

-U.S. Agent reacts as expected – furiously – stating he "serves Uncle Sam, not Major Maple Leaf", and there is no way he is going to "freakin' Canada".
-Stark makes the case that Canada supplies the U.S. with 20% of its oil, and their security is a top priority for S.H.I.E.L.D., but U.S. Agent is unimpressed and even the threat of arrest is not enough to persuade him as he storms out.

-Later, U.S. Agent overcomes an attack by a team of S.H.I.E.L.D. agents mind-controlled by the super villain Purple Man, but is overcome by the Purple Man himself who orders him to fall from great height after stealing his shield – something he only survives because of his advanced biology.

-Eager for revenge, U.S. Agent's defeat gives Stark the leverage to finally persuade him to join Omega Flight when he reveals that the Purple Man has fled north himself.
+U.S. Agent is attacked by a team of S.H.I.E.L.D. agents mind-controlled by the super villain Purple Man, but is overcome by the Purple Man himself who orders him to fall from great height after stealing his shield – something he only survives because of his advanced biology.
+U.S. Agent is persuaded to join Omega Flight after learning that Purple Man has fled north.